r4njith-kali/mindMapAI/README.md

-Okay, here is a comprehensive README.md file suitable for your project's current state.
-It includes a description, features, technology stack, setup instructions, and how to run the application.

-Copy and paste the following into a file named README.md in the root directory of your MindMapAI project (MindMapAI/README.md).

 # MindMapAI 💡🧠

 MindMapAI is a web application designed to help you visualize and expand ideas using Artificial Intelligence.
 Enter a central concept, and the application leverages a Hugging Face Language Model via its Inference API to generate related keywords or concepts, displaying them as an interactive force-directed mind map.